+LANDSCA PE DESIGN

+Major Goa ls:

+Revegetat ion

-While every new home in Spring Mountain Ranch should seek to minimize the impact of construction on the existing landscape, some disturbance of the site is inevitable.
-Correcting damage done in the construction process will require revegetation; and this should, to the greatest extent possible, recreate the earlier character of the site, using indigenous plants and trees native to the site.
-New plantings should blend in with the existing natural landscape so that several years hence, all traces of the disruption will have disappeared.
+on coi rec pla the existing landscape, some disturbance of the site is inevitable.
+Correcting damage done in the instruction process will require revegetation; and this should, to the greatest extent possible, treate the earlier character of the site, using indigenous plants and trees native to the site.
+New notings should blend in with the existing natural landscape so that several years hence, all traces of disruption will have disappeared.